 Alte is one of the typical villages in the Algarve.
 An unspoilt haven hidden away in the hills of Serra do Caldeirão.
 Situated in the central Algarve, it is 22km from Albufeira (one of the 'not for me' party places in the Algarve!) and 44km from Faro airport.

-The noticeable feature of the village is the whitewashed houses with simple roofs and beautiful lace chimneys.
+The noticeable feature of this village are the whitewashed houses with simple roofs and beautiful lace chimneys.

 There is no direct public transportation to Alte from most parts of the Algarve.
 The closest municipality with a direct bus connection to the village is Loulé, which was another attractive-looking town.